mpalash/aliakbarmehta/content/living-in-archival-time-or-at-the-end-of-narrative-s-1.md

 ---
-title: Living in archival time, or at the end of narrative(s)
+title: Living in archival time, or at the end of narrative(s) @ Transmediale
 subtitle: (near) near–but far, transmediale festival 2025, HKW, Berlin, DE
 layout: content
 tags: